learningequality/kolibri-docs/docs/coach/reports_lessons.rst

 ..
 To review past lessons, use the filter to include only the *Inactive* lessons.

 * **Progress** column presents the summary of learners who *started* |started| and *completed* |completed-small| the lessons, or *need help* |need-help| with some of the included resources.
 * The switch in the **Visible to learners** column indicates whether the learners can access the lesson resources or not.
-You can change the lesson visiblity from here, the same as in the **Plan > Lessons** subtab.
+You can change the lesson visiblity from here, as well as in the **Plan > Lessons** subtab.

 .. figure:: /img/lessons.*
   :alt: